Sachaa-Thanasius/defer-imports/README.rst

 -   |ideas|_
 -   `Sinbad <https://github.com/mikeshardmind>`_'s feedback

 Without them, this would not exist.
+It stands on the shoulders of giants.

 ..